SUSE/stepdance/README.md

 Users are authenticated through OIDC, certificates are mapped through the `sub`ject contained in the JWT.

+## Documentation

+- To get started with deploying Stepdance, follow [the installation instructions](documentation/01_INSTALL.md).
+- To get started with using a deployed Stepdance, follow [the usage instructions](documentation/02_USE.md).

 ## Features

 - overview of certificates